mediacloud/newsscribe-ansible/README.md

 ### make test

 Run molecule test (create four node ES cluster)
-(must be run as root, or maybe a user in the docker group)
+(must be run as root, or maybe a user in the docker group).

+The only red output you should see are three
+<span style="color:red">WARNING</span> messages for unused test steps
+at the start, and repeated at the end of the run.

 ### es-install.sh